British Rail Class 156: Scotland

-At privatisation the Scottish fleet passed to the National Express owned ScotRail franchise, which used them until 2004 when the franchise was taken over by First ScotRail.
+At privatisation the Scottish fleet passed to the National Express-owned ScotRail franchise, which used them until 2004 when the franchise was taken over by First ScotRail.
 All passed to Abellio ScotRail with the franchise in 2015.

 Units 156500–156514 were operated by Strathclyde Partnership for Transport and originally wore its orange and black livery.
 This was replaced with a carmine and cream livery in 1997, which was also applied to further 14 units.
-Despite receiving these special liveries, the SPT units were not confined to any specific route and thus worked in tandem with the rest of the Class 156 fleet on other routes.
+Despite receiving these special liveries, the SPT units were not confined to any specific route and thus worked in tandem with the rest of the fleet on other routes.

 In September 2008, Transport Scotland announced that all ScotRail trains (including those of Strathclyde Partnership for Transport) would be repainted in a new livery of blue with white saltire markings on the carriage ends.
 The first unit was repainted in this livery by RailCare Springburn in February 2009.

 In December 2014, unit 156478 was written off by Angel Trains and sold to Brodie Leasing after being damaged by floodwaters on the Glasgow South Western Line.
 Brodie Leasing repaired the unit and it returned to service with Abellio ScotRail in October 2016.